-The Bluetooth was the first-ever creation of wireless data transfer, developed in 1989 by Nils Rydbeck CTO at Erricson mobile.
+Bluetooth was the first-ever creation of wireless data transfer, developed in 1989 by Nils Rydbeck CTO at Erricson Mobile.

 Bluetooth is a short-range, wireless data protocol through which two or more electronic devices are interconnected and data is exchanged.
 Which is designed to send and receive data over a secure 2.4GHz network.